 - A little pricey for a single attachment

-Despite placing all the way up here at number two, the second muscle maker on our list is all about the bum and below.
+Despite placing all the way up here at number four, the next muscle maker on our list is all about the bum and below.

 If you’re in the market for the perfect attachment to help you tone everything below the belt, this is everything you’ve been hoping for.